barryclark/jekyll-now/_posts/2020-01-04-I-Almost-Built-a-Surfboard-Some-Tips.md

 like several old posts got corrupted and lost their images, so no diagrams makes it tough, and so many posts are inscrutable and just sometimes incoherent
 3. there were a few things I encountered on-the-fly that I wouldn't have thought to worry about before, and that I didn't see in my online browsing

 So I tried to collect a few things that I didn't find easily online into a more coherent set of notes.
+This post is definitely not meant to be a remotely comprehensive set of knowledge, but just trying to fill what I saw as gaps in the info easily available online.

 ## Field Notes